 - Smile and enjoy the activities

-- Nobody is allowed to leave the venue for the three day, two night reunion schedule
+- Nobody is allowed to leave the venue for the duration of the reunion program

-B. Filling up of information/data sheets: All participants were asked to fill out the forms (vital information included contact numbers, birthdays, and addresses).
+Filling out of information/data sheets: All participants were asked to fill out the forms (vital information included contact numbers, birthdays, and addresses).

-D. Sgt.
-At Arms and Group Coordinators: We also assigned several people to make sure the rules were being followed.
+Sgt. at Arms and Group Coordinators: We also assigned several people to make sure the rules were being followed.
 Group coordinators made sure their team members were all present for each activity.
 They also reminded their team of the schedule.

-The success depended on several factors... from the planning to taking action, to the cooperation and participation of everyone else.
+The success of our reunion depended on several factors, from planning to taking action to the cooperation and participation of everyone else.
 What was truly important was the love and friendship that we shared.
 A well-organized reunion may be empty without the love that brightened it and made it meaningful.